 For UK suppliers of B2C digital, electronic and telecommunications services, which are taxable where the EU customer belongs, VAT MOSS enables them to report relevant sales in a single return to HMRC.
-From 1 January 2021, VAT MOSS users will need to register with a non-EU VAT MOSS system in an EU member state of their choice.
-The Digital Services Threshold, currently £8,818, will not be available to UK suppliers of B2C digital services from 1 January 2021.
+From 1 January 2021, VAT MOSS users need to register with a non-EU VAT MOSS system in an EU member state of their choice.
+The Digital Services Threshold, (which was £8,818), is not available to UK suppliers of B2C digital services from 1 January 2021.